-One photographer only photographs newborns and sets up individual settings that the new parents just love.
+One creative person only photographs newborns and sets up individual settings that the new parents just love.

 My favorite idea of being a specialty photographer is someone I stumbled upon while browsing the internet.
 She focused on taking holiday pictures for kids.
 Here’s her brilliant strategy: having AMAZING props.

 For Christmas, she hired a Santa that looks exactly like you would envision the REAL Saint Nick to look like.
 She dressed him in a Victorian Santa outfit and had old-fashioned toys and a decorated tree as part of the decor.